cheriangeorge/MAD2/Week5.md

           - **'Run to completion' once the program enters the call stack** - Nothing else can come and run on the call stack.
 Nothing can stop it and run in another thread.
 It can stay over there and block your program.
 Be carefult about having things that terminate quickly.

 * ##### Callbacks
-  - Higher order function call other functions depending on some conditions
+  - Higher order functions call other functions depending on some conditions
   - Example
       ```javascript
       doSomething (successCB,failureCB) {